hollance/neural-engine/docs/ane-vs-gpu.md

 Both iOS and macOS provide **Metal Performance Shaders** (MPS), a framework that has pre-built shaders for many image processing tasks.
 MPS also has compute shaders for neural network operations such as convolutions.
 In fact, when Core ML runs your model on the GPU, it uses MPS under the hood.

 Metal cannot be used to program the ANE, it's exclusively for the GPU.

-There currently is no public framework for programming the ANE.
-There are several private, undocumented frameworks but obviously we cannot use them as Apple rejects apps that use private frameworks.
-(Perhaps in the future Apple will provide a public version of [AppleNeuralEngine.framework](https://github.com/nst/iOS-Runtime-Headers/tree/master/PrivateFrameworks/AppleNeuralEngine.framework).)
+There is currently no public framework for directly programming the ANE.

 Core ML uses the following frameworks for the different processors:

-- CPU: BNNS, or Basic Neural Network Subroutines, a part of Accelerate.framework
+- **CPU:** BNNS, or Basic Neural Network Subroutines, a part of Accelerate.framework
-- GPU: Metal Performance Shaders (MPS)
+- **GPU:** Metal Performance Shaders (MPS)
-- ANE: private frameworks
+- **ANE:** private frameworks

 Core ML can split up a model so that one part runs on the ANE and another part on the GPU or CPU.
 It switches between these different frameworks when it does that.